 But before you jump in and fork out your dollars for the blogging essentials, you must know one thing – Travel blogging is not a get rich quick opportunity!
 Or any blogging for that matter!
 Trust me… after around 7-8 years of blogging, I am certainly not internet famous!
 But thankfully that wasn’t the goal when I started my first blog all those years ago!

-So if you are thinking about starting your own travel blog, let’s start at the beginning.
+So if you are thinking about starting your own travel blog, or becoming a digital nomad, let’s start at the beginning.

 HOW TO START A TRAVEL BLOG

 The world of blogging is wide and varied.
 You can dip your toes in and just learn the basics, or you can lose yourself in endless hours…months…years of learning.
 However for the purpose of today, let’s talk those first basic steps!

 Niche?
 What is this thing I speak of?
 Don’t worry… I had no idea how to answer this question when I started either.
 And even now it shows with my earlier blogs that were all over the place.

 A blog niche is essentially your focus area.
 Yes you can start a travel blog that is based on general travel, but there are hundreds of thousands of travel blogs out there so starting off right at the beginning with a distinct niche or theme is going to help you set yourself apart from the multitudes of other travel blogs.

 Four Around the World has a budget family travel focus to it.
 It’s not a very distinct niche however it still helps with content planning and focus, as well as potential sponsored opportunities.
 As a family of 4, this is where our passion most lies and it only seemed natural to want to hone in on that as a theme.